SETAC Asia-Pacific Announces 2026 Conference in Tsukuba, Japan

 Tsukuba, known as Japan’s “science city,” provides an ideal backdrop for these discussions.
 Tsukuba is very accessible and is located less than an hour by train from Tokyo.
 It is home to world-leading institutions, such as the National Institute of Advanced Industrial Science and Technology and the National Institute for Environmental Studies.

 Delegates will have opportunities to explore many natural and cultural attractions.
 For nature lovers, there are many hiking trails and hot springs around Mt.
 Tsukuba, one of the most famous mountains in Japan, particularly well known for its double peaks.
-Also in Tsukuba is the the massive Ushiku Daibutsu Buddha statue.
-Of course, meeting participants are sure to enjoy the many cultural activities and unique Japanese cuisine.
+Tsukuba offers an excellent setting for international participants, combining natural beauty with convinient access to major cultural sites.
+The city is located near Lake Kasumigaura, one of Japan's largest lakes known for its scenery and enviromental research value.
+Tsukuba is also well connected to Tokyo.
+Asakusa and Akihabara are only 45 minutes awat by train, giving attendees easy access to historic and modern districts during their stay.

 Calls for sessions will open in late 2025, followed by abstract submissions in early 2026 and registration by mid 2026.
 The conference will be jointly organised by SETAC Asia-Pacific and the SETAC Japan Regional Chapter.